ToshioCP/Gtk4-tutorial/src/sec2.src.md

 This is a private user area.

 If you want to install it in the system area, `/opt/gtk4` is one of good choices.
-[Gtk4 reference manual](https://developer.gnome.org/gtk4/stable/gtk-building.html) gives an installation example to `/opt/gtk4`.
+[Gtk API Reference, Building GTK](https://docs.gtk.org/gtk4/building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
 It is used by Ubuntu applications, which are not build on Gtk4.